rxtoolkit/ws/README.md

 ## API

 ### `conduit`
 Opening a two-way WebSocket is a very common software pattern.
 The `conduit` operator makes it trivially easy to do this.
 It pipes an Observable into a two-way websocket.
-Each item in the Observable will be published to the server.
-The output stream will be the messages sent from the server to the client.
+Each item in the input Observable will be published to the server.
+The output Observable will be the messages sent from the server to the client.

 Optionally, it can be performed using a custom serializer or deserializer -- otherwise, it will assume the messages are encoded/decoded as JSON and transmitted as JSON strings.

+The conduit also supports error handling and many disconnection scenarios (see examples below).

 #### Basic usage
 ```javascript